 -

-International Building Code (IBC) either 2015 or 2018 edition [not IBC handbook]
+International Building Code (IBC) validated to 2024 edition [not IBC handbook]

 Documents Required from Our Site: